Tips for Cleaning Your AC System

 • Confirming pressure and temperature

 There’s also some upkeep you can do alone between professional tune-ups.
-You only need about an hour to clean your outdoor condenser unit, as well as a few parts on your indoor HVAC system.
+You only need about an hour to get the grime off your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a temperate day to wash your air conditioner.
+Select a mild day to wash your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can check your equipment once you’ve cleaned it.
+That way, you can check the unit once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment